-Of all the Hoban traditions, one stands out from the rest.
-Mum Day is an annual event with deep significance to all students, faculty and alumni.
-Mum Day is celebrated on the day of the Hoban vs. St. Vincent-St. Mary football game.
+Of all the Hoban traditions, one stands out from all the rest.
+Mum Day is an annual event with deep significance to all students, Holy Cross educators and alumni.
+Mum Day is celebrated on the day of the Hoban vs. Walsh Jesuit football game.

 First organized by student council in 1962, Mum Day was created in order to save all energy for the pep rally at the end of the day and game time.
 The year of the inaugural Mum Day, the Knights beat the Irish (then St. Vincent) in an upset.
 Many believe it was the discipline of Mum Day that motivated the ’62 Hoban team, and the tradition continues today.
 Students refrain from speaking a word until the first cheer at the pep rally: "Give me an H!"